Millennial AI

 The Challenge

-The brand had built a credible 18-SKU range across face serums, moisturizers, and body care, and was generating approximately INR 12 lakh per month in revenue.
+The brand had a solid 18-SKU range across face serums, moisturizers, and body care, doing about $15,000/month in revenue.
 But the economics were fragile.
-With INR 6.5 lakh per month going into paid media at a 1.8x ROAS, every percentage point of margin was under pressure and there was no channel diversification in sight.
+With $8,000/month going into paid media at a 1.8x ROAS, every percentage point of margin was under pressure and there was no channel diversification in sight.

-The paid account had run on the same structure for 14 months: a single broad interest audience on Meta and a single Performance Max campaign on Google with all 18 products collapsed into one asset group.
-A forensic audit revealed that 70% of Google Ads spend was absorbing branded search — traffic that would have converted organically — systematically inflating the reported ROAS and masking how poorly non-branded acquisition was performing.
+The paid account had run on the same structure for 14 months: one broad interest audience on Meta and one Performance Max campaign on Google with all 18 products in a single asset group.
+Our audit found that 70% of Google Ads spend was going to branded search — traffic that would have converted organically — inflating the reported ROAS and hiding how badly non-branded acquisition was performing.

 Organic was absent entirely.
-No editorial content, no ingredient landing pages, no meta descriptions, and a mobile load time of 6.2 seconds.
-A previous freelance engagement had produced eight thin listicle posts and over 200 low-quality backlinks, which had triggered a Google manual action penalty.
-The penalty had gone undetected by the brand and was suppressing any ranking potential across the entire domain.
+No editorial content, no ingredient landing pages, no meta descriptions, and a 6.2-second mobile load time.
+A previous freelancer had produced eight thin listicle posts and over 200 low-quality backlinks, which triggered a Google manual action penalty.
+The brand didn't know about the penalty, and it was suppressing ranking potential across the entire domain.

-The marketing function was the founder and a single person covering customer service, social, and everything else.
-There was no bandwidth for the systematic build required to fix the foundations.
+The marketing function was the founder and one person covering customer service, social, and everything else.
+There was no bandwidth to fix the foundations.

 Our Approach

-A full technical, paid, and SEO audit surfaced the Google manual action penalty immediately.
-187 toxic backlinks were disavowed, eight low-quality posts removed, and a formal reconsideration request submitted.
-In parallel, the Google Ads account was restructured to separate branded and non-branded campaigns, establishing clean ROAS visibility for the first time.
-Meta was rebuilt with discrete top-of-funnel, mid-funnel, and bottom-of-funnel audiences to eliminate overlap and enable proper funnel-stage creative sequencing.
+A full technical, paid, and SEO audit caught the Google manual action penalty right away.
+We disavowed 187 toxic backlinks, removed eight low-quality posts, and submitted a reconsideration request.
+In parallel, the Google Ads account was restructured to separate branded and non-branded campaigns — clean ROAS visibility for the first time.
+Meta was rebuilt with separate top-of-funnel, mid-funnel, and bottom-of-funnel audiences to kill overlap and allow proper creative sequencing by funnel stage.

-The Shopify storefront was migrated to the Dawn theme, images were compressed and lazy-loaded, and four unused third-party app scripts were removed from the render-blocking stack.
-Mobile load time dropped from 6.2 seconds to 2.1 seconds — a change that produced an immediate lift in paid conversion rate from 1.4% to 2.3% before any creative changes were made.
-Category landing pages and ingredient hub pages for six hero ingredients were architected and built, providing the structural foundation for the content phase.
+We migrated the Shopify storefront to the Dawn theme, compressed and lazy-loaded images, and removed four unused third-party app scripts from the render-blocking stack.
+Mobile load time dropped from 6.2s to 2.1s — which immediately lifted paid conversion rate from 1.4% to 2.3% before any creative changes were made.
+Category landing pages and ingredient hub pages for six hero ingredients were built out, giving the content phase a foundation to work from.

-An AI-assisted editorial pipeline was designed around the founder's cosmetic chemistry background.
-Claude was used for keyword research, brief creation, and first-draft generation; the founder provided an ingredient-accuracy editorial pass before publication.
-The output was ten pieces per month (ingredient deep-dives, skin routine guides, and comparison content) each structured with FAQ, HowTo, and Product schema markup and mapped to a specific commercial or informational keyword cluster.
+We built an AI-assisted editorial pipeline around the founder's cosmetic chemistry background.
+Claude handled keyword research, brief creation, and first drafts; the founder did an ingredient-accuracy editorial pass before publication.
+Output was ten pieces per month (ingredient deep-dives, skin routine guides, comparison content), each with FAQ, HowTo, and Product schema markup mapped to a specific keyword cluster.
+In parallel, we introduced a creative testing cadence of three new assets per week on Meta.
+Category-specific landing pages matched to skin concerns were paired with a short quiz that converted at 4.1% vs. 2.3% on the old generic product pages.
+Google non-branded campaigns were rebuilt around category and ingredient intent to capture demand the former PMax structure had missed.

 The manual action penalty was lifted in week 3.
-Content began indexing and ranking from week 6.
-By month 5, organic search was delivering 22,000 monthly visitors.
-The ingredient hub pages — built to capture high-intent, ingredient-aware shoppers — converted at 3.2%, a higher rate than paid media.
-Organic was contributing 28% of total revenue and the trajectory was accelerating.
+Content started indexing and ranking from week 6.
+By month 5, organic search was doing 22,000 monthly visitors.
+The ingredient hub pages — built for high-intent, ingredient-aware shoppers — converted at 3.2%, higher than paid media.
+Organic was contributing 28% of total revenue and still growing.

 The Results